 The tourists are mostly day trippers.
 Their huge busses do not arrive until around 10am, dropping them in the plaza directly inside the main gate that pierces the wall.
 They are mostly gone by 4pm.
 After they leave, the restaurants and cafes are not crowded as they are in Florence or Siena.
 There are no sneaky added charges for sitting at the outside tables.

 FYI – the tourist “offices” seen in this photo are private businesses, not the official government Italian Tourism Office.
 There is one outside the walls, close to the train station.

 There is another in the center of Lucca, off Napoleon Square.
 That one includes an Internet Café and a coffee shop that also sells snacks, postcards, etc. A private table in the same space books local events.

 Either will make a hotel or B-and-B reservation for you, without a service fee and they have a generous supply of maps and flyers covering local events.

-There is another TO way up in the far northeast corner of town.
+There is another Tourist Office way up in the far northeast corner of town.
 I never got there.

-After my pleasant nap I realized that Lucca ia the “real experience” I was looking for.
+After my pleasant nap I realized that Lucca is the “real experience” I was looking for.
 I went back to Il Seminario and told Paulino I wanted to stay over.

 “Sorry, we are totally booked.
 But I will find you a place.”
 And he did.